anonymoussubmission26/RVDebloaterArtifact/README.md

     ```
 4. **Running Vehicle In Simulation**

-    *The following instructions are for copter since it is the default vehicle*
+    *The following instructions is for copter*

     - Once the simulation has loaded, wait for the following 2 lines to appear in the console
         ```AP: EKF3 IMU0 is using GPS```